Capper Foundation - Office Coordinator

-Primary Accountabilities: The primary function of the Office Coordinator is to provide clerical and accounting support for the Capper Foundation Adult Services.
+Primary Accountabilities: The primary function of the Office Coordinator is to provide clerical and accounting support for the Capper Foundation Adult Services management staff.
 The Office Coordinator deals with a diverse group of internal and external customers while planning, prioritizing and organizing a diversified workload and updating office practices and procedures.

-- Communicates continually with people with disabilities, their family members, agency staff and other community providers.
+- Communicates verbally and electronically with people receiving services, their family members, guardians, agency staff and other community providers.

-- Provides administrative support to supervisor, including organizing, filing and maintaining appropriate paperwork related to Adult Services.
+- Provides administrative support to adult services staff, including organizing, filing, creating spreadsheets and maintaining appropriate paperwork related to Adult Services programs.

-- Performs desktop publishing, types and designs general correspondence, charts, tables, graphs and other materials.
-Proofreads copy for spelling, grammar and layout updates as appropriate.
+- Creates and designs charts, tables, graphs and other materials.
+Proofread for spelling, grammar and layout updates as appropriate.

 - Handles confidential information, works independently and as a team.

-- High School diploma or GED equivalent required.
+- High School diploma required.
 Associates degree preferred.

-- Must have a valid Kansas Drivers License with an acceptable driving record.
+- Maintain a valid Kansas Driver’s License with an acceptable driving record.

 - Read, write and speak fluent English.

-- Must complete and maintain certain trainings to maintain employment, including, but not limited to: Abuse, Neglect and Exploitation and Rights and Responsibilities.
+- Must complete and maintain training per adult licensing requirements to maintain employment, including, but not limited to: Abuse, Neglect and Exploitation, Individual Rights and Responsibilities and Emergency Preparedness.

 - May involve sitting for extensive periods of time

-- Direct contact with individuals who are severely physically and/or developmentally disabled and who may exhibit unpredictable behavior and uncontrollable outbursts.
+- Direct contact with individuals receiving services and some may exhibit unpredictable behavior and uncontrollable outbursts.
 The physical characteristics of the work environment are such that noise and odor control procedures are required.
-May work with individuals with Hepatitis B and/or other blood borne pathogens.
+May have contact with individuals who are Hepatitis B carriers or have other blood borne pathogens.